tektoncd/pipeline/docs/taskruns.md

 Each Step in a Task can specify its resource requirements.
 See [Defining `Steps`](tasks.md#defining-steps).
-Resource requirements defined in Steps and Sidecars may be overridden by a TaskRun's StepOverrides and SidecarOverrides.
+Resource requirements defined in Steps and Sidecars may be overridden by a TaskRun's StepSpecs and SidecarSpecs.

 ### Specifying Task-level `ComputeResources`